nyh3/tp/docs/DeveloperGuide.md

 The `Expenditure` class represents individual expenditure instance within the system.
 Each expenditure object contains key attributes such as description, type, amount and date.

+The class diagram below illustrates the relationship between `ExpenditureList` and `Expenditure` class.

 *Class Diagram*

 ![Expenditure](diagrams/classdiagram/Expenditure.png)

 How `Expenditure` works:
-1. When a new expenditure is added, ExpenditureList.java creates a new Expenditure object with the provided details and adds it to the expenditureList.
+1. When a new expenditure is added, `ExpenditureList` creates a new `Expenditure` object with the provided details and adds it to the expenditureList.
-2. When an expenditure is deleted, ExpenditureList.java removes the Expenditure object at the specified index from the expenditureList.
+2. When an expenditure is deleted, `ExpenditureList` removes the `Expenditure` object at the specified index from the expenditureList.
-3. When expenditures are listed, ExpenditureList.java iterates over the expenditureList and calls the toString() method of each Expenditure object to get a string representation of the expenditure.
+3. When expenditures are listed, `ExpenditureList` iterates over the expenditureList and calls the toString() method of each `Expenditure` object to get a string representation of the expenditure.
-4. When expenditures are listed by month, year, or type, ExpenditureList.java filters the expenditureList based on the specified criteria and returns a new list of Expenditure objects that match the criteria.
+4. When expenditures are listed by month, year, or type, `ExpenditureList` filters the expenditureList based on the specified criteria and returns a new list of `Expenditure` objects that match the criteria.
-5. The isValidDate(), isValidMonth(), isValidAmount(), isValidType(), and isValidDescription() methods in ExpenditureList.java are used to validate the details of an expenditure before it is added to the expenditureList.
+5. The isValidDate(), isValidMonth(), isValidAmount(), isValidType(), and isValidDescription() methods in `ExpenditureList` are used to validate the details of an expenditure before it is added to the expenditureList.

 #### Add expenditure

-How `add expenditure` behaves:
-1.

-Adding an expenditure in numerical form.
-Format: add n/DOLLARS_AND_CENTS d/DD.MM.YYYY
-Example: add n/3.22 d/31.01.2024
+Allows user to add a new expenditure to the expenditure list, it is optional for the users to specify a type, the type would be left as NA should they choose not to add a type.

+Format without type: `e/ add/ d/ <description> amt/ <cost> date/ <dd.mm.yyyy>`.

+Format with type: `e/ add/ d/ <description> t/ <type> amt/ <cost> date/ <dd.mm.yyyy>`.

 **SequenceDiagram**

 ![AddExpenditure.png](diagrams/sequencediagram/AddExpenditure.png)

+The sequence diagram above illustrates how `ExpenditureList` goes about validating user input and adding the new expenditure.

+**Design Considerations:**

+**Aspect:** How add expenditure with and without type is handled in processCommand.

+- **Alternative 1 (Current Choice):** As an optional input in add expenditure.
+  - Pros: Minimal Changes - Modifying the existing method requires fewer alterations to the codebase.
+  - Cons: Risk of Misuse - Users might overlook the optional input, leading to incorrect or incomplete data entry.

+- **Alternative 2:** A new method just to handle add expenditure with type.
+  - Pros: Enhanced Validation - A dedicated method can enforce stricter validation rules for expenditures with type.
+  - Cons: Complexity - Introducing a new method adds complexity to the codebase.

-#### Viewing expenditures:
+#### Viewing all expenditures:

-Viewing an expenditure in numerical form, in sequence of when they are added.
+Allows user to view their whole expenditure list.

-Format: list
+Format: `e/ list/`.
-Example: list

 **SequenceDiagram**

 ![ViewExpenditure.png](diagrams/sequencediagram/ListExpenditure.png)

+The sequence diagram above illustrates how `ExpenditureList` retrieve the information from `Expenditure` to print the list.

 #### Viewing expenditures by month:
 Viewing an expenditure in numerical form, filtered by month.

-Format: e/ view/ m/ MM.YYYY
+Format: `e/ view/ m/ <mm.yyyy>`.
-Example: e/ view/ m/ 01.2023

 #### View expenditure by year:
 Viewing an expenditure in numerical form, filtered by year.

-Format: e/ view/ y/ YEAR
+Format: `e/ view/ y/ <yyyy>`.
-Example: e/ view/ y/ 2023

 #### View expenditure by type:
 Viewing an expenditure in numerical form, filtered by type.

-Format: e/ view/ t/ TYPE
+Format: `e/ view/ t/ <type>`.
-Example: e/ view/ t/ food

 **SequenceDiagram**

 ![ViewExpenditure.png](diagrams/sequencediagram/ViewExpenditure.png)

+The sequence diagram above illustrates how `ProcessCommand` determines which method to call in `ExpenditurList`.

 #### Delete expenditure:
 Deleting an expenditure in numerical form, by referencing its index in the array.

-Format: e/ del/ INDEX
+Format: `e/ del/ <index>`.
-Example: e/ del/ 3

 **SequenceDiagram**

 ![DeleteExpenditure.png](diagrams/sequencediagram/DeleteExpenditure.png)

+The sequence diagram above illustrates how the `Expenditure` object is deleted from the list.

 ------------------------------------------------------------------------------------------